NethServer/nethserver-backup-data/README.rst

 nethserver-rsync
 =================

-Implement Time machine-stule backup engine using ``rsync_tmbackup.sh`` (https://github.com/laurent22/rsync-time-backup), based on rsync (https://rsync.samba.org/).
+Implement Time machine-style backup engine using ``rsync_tmbackup.sh`` (https://github.com/laurent22/rsync-time-backup), based on rsync (https://rsync.samba.org/).
 It can be used as duplicity replacement for standard backup or as multiple backup.